"The Strike" referred to above was the 50,000

 on Lake Superior.

-- There were no roads then.
+- There were few motor vehicles then.

 - The towns existed only for the railway as single industry towns.